devkabir/wp-debugger/readme.md

 # WordPress Debugger

-WordPress Debugger is a straightforward tool designed to assist you in identifying and resolving errors on your WordPress website.
+WordPress Debugger is a tool designed to identify and resolve errors on a WordPress website.

 ## Installation

-To install, simply download the tool as a zip file and follow the standard WordPress plugin installation process.
+To install, download the tool as a zip file and follow the standard WordPress plugin installation process.

 ## Requirements

-This tool is compatible with PHP versions ranging from 7.1 to 8.1.
+This tool is compatible with PHP versions 7.1 to 8.1.

 ## Output